redeyeredline/cliparr/MIGRATION_CHECKLIST.md

  ✅ repipe everything to new home page add alphabet bar to import modal
-ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal?
+ASK BOLT can you cleanly/easily include the alphabet bar from the homepage to the import modal? create trigger when setting import mode changes to auto to trigger a scan upon saving to import all shows automatically